 at different locations in Germany

-Europe, North and South America, Asia, Australia, the Middle East and Africa
+Europe, North and South America, Asia, the Middle East and Africa

-The organization’s research focuses on the needs of people in the areas health, nutrition and environment, safety and security, information and communication, transportation and mobility, energy and living and environmentally friendly production.
+The organisation’s research focuses on the needs of people in the areas health, nutrition and environment, safety and security, information and communication, transportation and mobility, energy and living and environmentally friendly production.

 The Fraunhofer-Gesellschaft engages in a number of international activities and therefore has research centres, representative offices and senior advisors in the world’s major economic regions: